GyulyVGC/postfix-predicate-interpreter/README.md

 > [!NOTE]
 >
-> In the scope of this library, an expression can't be evaluated without a predicate evaluator.<br/>
-> Aim of the library is in fact to evaluate expressions whose results depend on an external context,
+> The aim of the library is to evaluate expressions whose results depend on an external context,
 > represented by the value of the predicate evaluator.